walterhiggins/WMPJS/README.md

 #### Player Ancestry
 A look at the Player object and it's complicated ancestry.
 A digram of the Player inheritance will be needed here. see shooter.itemInHand

+### Summary
+In this chapter we completed all of the code needed to add a Teleporting Ender Bow to the game and learned about the Player object and inheritance.

 ### Goal

-In this recipe, event-driven programming is explained in more detail.
+In this chapter, event-driven programming is explained in more detail.
 At the end of the chapter the reader will have created a simple mod which teleports players when they fire arrows.
 Players are teleported to wherever the arrow lands.

-## Recipe 13: Exploring the Bukkit API
-## Recipe 14: Leaderboard revisited
+## Chapter 18: Leaderboard revisited
+### Introduction
-In this recipe readers learn about the scoreboard api and how to display a leaderboard on screen. jsp leaderboard hide listen for player experience changes and update leaderboard on screen?
+In this chapter readers learn about the scoreboard api and how to display a leaderboard on screen.
+### Scoreboard Display
+### Live Updates
+jsp leaderboard hide
+listen for player experience changes and update leaderboard on screen?
 (need to figure out how to do this myself)

-## Recipe 15: A TNT-Free Zone
+## Chapter 19: Protecting your Server and Players

-### Goal
+### Introduction

-In this recipe, readers learn about more events and will explore Bukkit's event package.
+In this chapter, readers learn about more events and will explore Bukkit's event package.
 They'll learn how to browse JavaDoc documentation and how to map Bukkit event classes to Javascript.
-This recipe provides a mod which will prevent players from placing TNT, Lava and other destructive blocks in the game.
+This chapter provides a mod which will prevent players from placing TNT, Lava and other destructive blocks in the game.
 Learn how to cancel events.

-## Recipe 16: Protecting areas against griefing.
+### Canceling Events
+### Prohibiting TNT and other Blocks
+In this chapter, players will learn how to listen for and cancel block-breaking events.
+### Player Plots
+### Creating Plots
+### Claiming Plots
+### Preventing Griefing

-### operator-only commands?
+### Operator-only Commands
 Allow operators to mark an area for protection?

-### Goal

-In this recipe, players will learn how to listen for and cancel block-breaking events.

-## Recipe 17: Horse-Clicker, A simple mini-game

-### Goal
+### Summary
-This is the first recipe in a series of recipes which will introduce mini-games.
-In this recipe, basic game mechanics are introduced.
-Keeping score.

-## Recipe 18: Snowball Fight, A player-vs-player mini-game
+## Chapter 20: Snowball Fight!
-### Goal
+### Introduction
-This recipe and the following recipe will go into much greater detail in developing and presenting a javascript mini-game within Minecraft.
+This chapter and the following chapter will go into much greater detail in developing and presenting a javascript mini-game within Minecraft.
 Each part of the mini-game source code will be explained.
-The goal of these two recipes will be to reinforce what the reader has learnt in the preceding recipes/chapters.
+The goal of these two chapters will be to reinforce what the reader has learnt in the preceding chapters.
+### A player-vs-player mini-game
+### Game Mechanics
+### The game loop
+### Starting the game
+### Who's playing
+### Displaying the Score
+### Ending the game
 # Appendices
 ## On the use of the `self` variable
 Don't use it in your modules.
 It's only a convenience function for use at the in-game prompt.